zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast number 459.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide, an 8- to 10- page guide we provide for this episode and all of our  current episodes that will help you improve your English even faster.
+Go there to download a Learning Guide, an 8- to 10- page guide we provide for this episode and all of our  current episodes that will help you improve your English even faster.

 This episode is called “Watching Political Commentary Show s.”
 These are news programs where there are people giving their opinions about politics – about things going on in the country, in the government.
 The y’re very popular in the United States, especially in last 20 years they have become popular.
 We’re going to listen to a dialogue between Laura and Joon that uses some common vocabulary you might hear or see used on one of these tel evision shows.
 Let’s get started.